Cybersecurity & Information Systems

 Associate Professor of Cybersecurity

-Director, Detroit Mercy Center of Cyber, Security & Intelligence Studies
+Director, Detroit Mercy Center for Cybersecurity & Intelligence Studies

 Principal Investigator, Center of Academic Excellence in Cyber Defense Program